-Quizzes begin on the first Thursday of the quarter (week 1).
-Quizzes will be held in the first 15-20 min of lab.
-Please come on time since you will not be given extra time if you are late.
-Bring a calculator, unless otherwise instructed.
-We will have 6 quizzes, each worth 18 points, for a total of 108 points.
 An extra quiz will be offered to make up for any missed quizzes since there will be no make up quizzes.
-Students who have already taken all 6 quizzes may also choose to take the extra quiz and drop the lowest score of the 7 total quizzes.
+Students who have already taken all the quizzes may also choose to take the extra quiz and drop the lowest score of the total quizzes.